sjorsdehaas/icon-processor-plugin/README_TEMPLATE.md

 ## 100% Kotlin 🅺

-This plugin is designed to use Kotlin everywhere.
+This template is designed to use Kotlin everywhere.
 The build files are written using [**Gradle Kotlin DSL**](https://docs.gradle.org/current/userguide/kotlin_dsl.html) as well as the [Plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) to setup the build.

 Dependencies are centralized inside the [libs.versions.toml](gradle/libs.versions.toml).

+Moreover, a minimalistic Gradle Plugin is already provided in Kotlin to let you easily start developing your own around it.

 ## Static Analysis 🔍